MIT-SPARK/semantic_inference/docs/closed_set.md

 Once the necessary dependencies are installed and this repository has been placed in a workspace, run the following:
 ```
-catkin build
+colcon build
 ```

-You can run the following to make sure everything is working:
+You can run the following to validate that `semantic_inference` built correctly:
 ```
-catkin test semantic_inference
+colcon test --packages-select semantic_inference
 ```

 ### Models